akhodakivskiy/VimFx/CONTRIBUTING-CODE.md

    prints the latest two (etc).
 The latter is useful if publishing a new version before the last published version has been reviewed; then the new version should contain both changelog entries.

+The idea is to use the contents of the README as the add-on descripton on addons.mozilla.org.
+You can print it as HTML by runnning `gulp readme`.